SkiFire13/master-thesis/chapters/background.typ

   The game continues either infinitely or until a player has no moves available.
 This gives rise to a potentially infinite sequence of vertices $v_0 v_1 v_2...$ called a *play*, where for each pair $(v_i, v_(i+1)) in E$.

   The winner is decided by the play:
-  - if the play is infinite then the highest priority according to $p$ of the infinitely occurring vertexes in the play is considered: is if's even player 0 wins, otherwise player 1 wins;
+  - if the play is infinite then the highest priority according to $p$ of the infinitely occurring vertexes in the play is considered: if it is even player 0 wins, otherwise player 1 wins;
   - if the play is finite then the last vertex $v_n$ is considered, if $v_n in V_0$ then player 0 wins, otherwise player 1 wins.
 ]

 Players are also sometimes called $lozenge$ and $square$ or $exists$ and $forall$ due to their meaning when using parity games for solving $mu$-calculus or fixpoints.

 Sometimes parity graphs are required to contain at least a successor for every node, leading to a parity game where every play is infinite.
-We'll see later how we can modify an existing parity game to satisfy this constraint without affecting the outcome.
+We will see later how we can modify an existing parity game to satisfy this constraint without affecting the outcome.
 // TODO: Later need to show this.

 // TODO: Image example of parity game?